jtebert/how-to-make/project.md

 ---

+# Week 8

+This week I got called on to talk about my progress, and now I have things I need to change.
+Mainly:

+- Apparently we have to use a microcontroller in the project, which I'm pretty sure was never said before.
+But there go my Raspberry Pi plans.
+- Neil suggested that I reinvent the wheel.
+Specifically, I could mold and cast my own treads instead of buying them.
+Yeah, I guess I could, but the time to design and make them, plus what I can guarantee would be a ton of debugging on the sizing and design makes me think this really isn't worth it.
+- I could make my own motor encoders instead of buying them.
+- Instead of using the $17 Pololu motors, I could use the much cheaper ones that are in the lab.

+On that last one, Brian later suggested that I just use the Pololu motors anyway.
+After seeing the motors in the lab, which are really bulky energy hogs, I'm liking this idea better.
+Based on my idea of using infrared to control the robots, Brian also suggested that I might be able to control the robots with a regular TV remote control.
+That would be pretty cool.

+Neil cautioned that this type of project often runs into the problem that people don't end up making more than two or so.
+I guess if you have to reinvent the wheel, stuff like that takes a long time.
+Based on this, though, there are some simplifications I can make to my project.
+I think I'll ditch the motor encoders altogether, since I don't have particular plans for them right now.

+---

+# Week 9

+Simplification?
+Who needs that!
+I've decided I want to use Arduino for this.
+Why?
+Because I can.
+Also, despite the fact that Neil decries the overhead of the Arduino libraries, it does simplify things a lot, especially stuff like timers.
+As I end up doing more complicated stuff programming-wise, making the board a more complicated Arduino-compatible PCB will probably end up simplifying my life.

+So now I just have to figure out how to make a Fabduino-style board.
+The big things here are:

+- Figuring out what the essentials are that I need on the board for the Arduino functionality.
+(There seem to be multiple Fabduino tutorials out there, but they don't quite agree or don't have all the information.
+Maybe I'll start with [this  from 2011](http://fab.cba.mit.edu/classes/863.11/people/tiffany.tseng/fabduino/index.html) or [from 2015](http://fabacademy.org/archives/2015/doc/projects/fabkit-0.4.html) or [2016](http://archive.fabacademy.org/2016/fablabesan2016/students/328/fabduino-build.html).)
+- Adding all my stuff to the Fabduino-style design.
+I could either leave these as break-out pins so I can modularly add functionality (e.g., motors, LEDs, photodiodes) on separate PCBs.
+This would mean I don't have to remake the board when I add stuff, but it's not as compact as the alternative of including as much as possible on this single board.
+And for my current robot design, space is at a premium.
+- Program the bootloader onto the board.
+Apparently the FabISP doesn't work well for this (according to Yuval), but it's something I should only have to do once for the board.
+Currently I'm looking at [this tutorial from someone's page last year](http://archive.fabacademy.org/2016/fablabesan2016/students/328/fabduino-bootloading.html).)
+- Program my board with the Arduino IDE.

+---

 # Parts List

 This is based on the parts I've identified so far, and I'll update this as I go.
 The total per-robot price is inching up, but it's still well within what's considered low-cost robotics.